-We further illustrate the utility of the LP analysis by considering its behavior in a macroscopic electric field $\mathcal{E}$ [20] applied along [001].
-We used a constrainedpolarization mapping technique [21] generalized to include volume relaxation [22] to find the minimum-energy configuration for each given polarization.
-The resulting layer polarizations $p_j$ vs. total polarization are shown for the 1ST/2BT supercell in the left-hand panels of Fig. 3.
-We see that each LP is roughly linear in the total po-
+We further illustrate the utility of the LP analysis by considering its behavior in a macroscopic electric field \mathcal{E} [21] applied along [001].
+We used a constrainedpolarization mapping technique [22] generalized to include volume relaxation [23] to find the minimum-energy configuration for each given polarization.
+The resulting LPs p_i vs total polarization are shown for the 1ST/2BT supercell in the left-hand panels of Fig. 3.
+We see that each LP is roughly linear in the total polarization for all six layers, but with nonlinearities appearing at large values of polarization.
+For each data point, we extracted the corresponding macroscopic electric field value, and plotted the LPs against this field in the right-hand panels of Fig. 3.
+The results show a strongly nonlinear dependence, typical of that found for total polarization as a function of electric field in ferroelectric materials.